hackle/blog-rust/raw/parsec-aoc.md

 ["Advent Of Code"](https://adventofcode.com/) is a lot of fun!
-To me, in no small part it comes from parsing, particularly when combining a few list functions don't cut it.
+To me, in no small part it's due to parsing, particularly when combining a few list functions doesn't cut it.

 Of course, this should be done with Parsec (or its comparable), not regular expressions, yikes.

-Let's start with a simple example, with input for the [day 4 challenge, "Camp Cleanup"](https://adventofcode.com/2022/day/4).
+Let's start with a simple example, the input for the [day 4 challenge, "Camp Cleanup"](https://adventofcode.com/2022/day/4).

 ```
 2-4,6-8